kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/tracing/tempo.md

 ![Kiali grafana_tempo](/images/documentation/configuration/grafana_tempo_ds.png)

-For this, we go to the Home menu in Grafana, click in _data sources_, and then in the _Add data source_.
-Select the Tempo data source and fill the values:
+To set up the Tempo datasource, go to the _Home_ menu in the Grafana UI, click _Data sources_, then click the _Add new data source_ button and select the `Tempo` data source.
+You will then be asked to enter some data to configure the new Tempo data source:

 ![Kiali grafana_tempo](/images/documentation/configuration/tempo_ds.png)